zorzonp/Mini_Proj_3/README.md

 https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/#install-mongodb-community-edition

 You must run Mongo DB locally before you can use the API.
-Once it is installed you can runn the command "mongod".
+Once it is installed you can run the command "mongod" to start Mongo DB.

+Once it is running you can use the command "mongo" to open up the Mongo DB Shell.